sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>geos</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GEOS is a C++ port of the Java Topology Suite
+Short desc    : GEOS is a C++ port of the Java Topology Suite
 URL          : http://trac.osgeo.org/geos/
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : GEOS (Geometry Engine - Open Source) is a C++ port of the Java Topology
+Descript     : GEOS (Geometry Engine - Open Source) is a C++ port of the Java Topology
              : Suite (JTS).
 As such, it aims to contain the complete functionality of
              : JTS in C++.
 This includes all the OpenGIS "Simple Features for SQL" spatial
              : predicate functions and spatial operators, as well as specific JTS topology